WarwickRSE/ApplesToOranges/README.md

 * MO Amount (mole)
 * CD Luminous intensity (cd)

-A UnitCheckedType or UnitCheckedTypeDynamic exposes the first 3, UnitCheckedTypeThermodynamic the first 4, and UnitCheckedTypeElectrodynamic the first 5.
+A UnitCheckedType (name for backwards compatibility) or UnitCheckedTypeDynamic exposes the first 3, UnitCheckedTypeThermodynamic the first 4, and UnitCheckedTypeElectrodynamic the first 5.
 UnitCheckedTypeFull exposes all 7 of these.

-### Fractional exponentss
+### Fractional exponents
 C++20 introduces support which allows us to cleanly implement fractional exponents, such as m<sup>1/2</sup>.
 While we believe this could be done pre-20, we do not support it - instead we roll over to Integer exponents only.
 To enable fractional exponent support with C++20 supporting compilers, set the define -DUSE\_FRACTIONAL\_POWERS at the compile step.

 Fractional powers mostly arise due to square-rooting etc, but can be instantiated directly if desired by creating an SF (a simple fraction type) type with 2 parameters, the numerator and the denominator, such as SF{1,2} for 1/2, and creating a UnitChecked type with this as the relevant parameter.
 See example code for an example.

-Note: Fraction equality is strict - 1/2 is not the same entity as 2/4.
+Note: Fraction equality is strict - "1/2" is not the same entity as "2/4".
 As long as you never instantiate an unsimplified fraction, they will never arise from arithmetic, so this should not matter.

 ### Example code
 The provided src/test.cpp and Makefile builds an example code showing how to use the code and demonstrating many of the features.
+Build with `make` and run with `./Test`.
+A _failing_ example build is also given, which shows compile time errors such as trying to add incompatible units.
+Build this with `make clean && make FAIL=true` - note it _will not compile_.

 ### Storage types